rolandsaav/Milestone/README.md

 - Providing user statistics within the app.

 ## 💢Challenges
 Throughout our journey in the hackathon, our primary challenge was centered on our limited experience with app development.
 For most of our team, this marked our first foray into the intricacies of React and Expo, and the process of troubleshooting presented a considerable learning curve as we weren't proficient at interpreting the various error messages.

 Another significant obstacle was the transition from our Figma model screens to actual app development.
 We quickly discovered that it wasn't as straightforward as we initially thought.
 This process demanded a deep understanding of various complex functionalities, including creating a user-login screen connected to a database, implementing camera features, and crafting reusable components tailored to specific user needs, among other aspects.

+Trying to find a way to convert the images into a video was another challenge.
+It wasn't as easy as it seemed.
+Integrating MATLAB and the Backend seemed to be a huge challenge as we needed a new API.

+The time crunch and the lack of sleep really did get to us towards the end but we were able to come through and deliver.

 ## 🎨Ex: Drawing
 Here's our generated Video from running the MATLAB Code on the screenshots created with screenshots of [someone's](https://www.youtube.com/watch?v=mF81VV7FAmk) drawings over the years.
 You can distinctly see the progress being made.